Gardening is so relaxing. Just looking at beautiful greenery and flowers is calming to my soul. Reaping fresh vegetables is so rewarding.

 Although there are only two colors involved here, I used different plants in those colors to add interest and texture.
 They are: Lemon Symphony (Osteospermum hydrid); Angelface in wedgwood blue; Golddust (Mecardonia hybrid); lavender petunias; and blue zephyr (Brachyscome hybrid).

-We have a metal window box holder which stays affixed to the house year round.
+We have a metal window-box holder that stays affixed to the house year-round.
 Inside, I place a plastic liner, which I remove in winter and store away so it doesn't crack in the cold of winter.

 © 2012 Ellen Gregory